Last updated on February 16, 2023

 Is Double Strike Good?

 Double strike is absolutely amazing.
-It really is just first strike but better.
+It is strictly better than first strike.

-It’s a really powerful ability that can turn the tide of a combat for you.
+It’s a really powerful ability that can turn the tide of combat for you.
 It combines really well with abilities like trample, lifelink, deathtouch, and abilities triggered by dealing damage.
-All of these benefit greatly from double strike.

 Best Double Strike Cards